Chennai - The Soul of South India

 Chennai's rich cultural past, along with brisk economic activity, has made it a true cosmopolitan city, attracting visitors from all over India and the world.
 The car, SaaS, medical tourism, hardware manufacturing, data centers, and fintech industries support Chennai's economy.

 In terms of volume and value, India is the world's fifth-largest producer of automobiles as of 2020.
 Chennai is known as "The Detroit of India" since it is a significant automobile manufacturing base.
-Ashok Leyland, Renault, Hyundai, Mitsubishi, Yamaha, BMW, Hindustan Motors, Daimler, Ford, and Royal Enfield are among the major automotive manufacturers in Chennai.
+Ashok Leyland, Renault, Hyundai, Yamaha, BMW, Hindustan Motors, Daimler, Ford, and Royal Enfield are among the major automotive manufacturers in Chennai.
 The city also contains a Heavy Vehicles facility that produces military vehicles, as well as other tire manufacturing plants.
 Chennai is responsible for 60% of the country's automobile exports.
 Services, particularly finance, and tourism are extremely important.
 Both Indian Bank and Indian Overseas Bank are headquartered in Chennai and are controlled by the Ministry of Finance.
-Marina Beach, which borders Chennai, is lined with hotels, luxury resorts, restaurants, marinas, and parks.
+Marina Beach, which borders Chennai, is lined with hotels, resorts, restaurants, beaches, and parks.

 Chennai houses the state's executive and legislative headquarters, which are placed within Fort St. George.
 The municipal government, known as Chennai Corporation, was established in 1688 and is India's oldest surviving municipal governing body.
 The Chennai Corporation is controlled by a council that is elected for five-year periods, with a mayor chosen from among the councilors.